richardkorneisel/intro-to-python/readme.md

 Back during our first few lessons on JavaScript, you used conditionals and variables to create a Bouncer.

 We'll now write a program in Python to do the same!
-Make a Python file for this in your sandbox called `bouncer.py`
+Make a Python file in this repo called `bouncer.py`

 Here's the recap of the bouncer rules:

+> Ask the person for their age and assign the value to an `age` variable
+>
 > If the age variable is below 21, the program should output that the person
 > cannot enter because they are too young, if they are over 21 they can enter,
 > and if age is not a number it outputs an error.